 Relationship comes before everything else.
 We begin every engagement with a deep dive into understanding your unique needs, challenges and perspectives.
 We value our relationship with you and pride ourselves on or record of continued support.
 Our guidance doesn’t just stop when the course ends – all clients become part of the CALM community of dedicated practitioners – and we take care of our community!

 CALM has been empowering you to support your service users for nearly 25 years.
 We know the challenges you face because we’ve been there ourselves.
 We know the skills you need because every year we partner with hundreds of organisations just like yours.
 We know the best way to guide you because our practice is always grounded in the latest scientific evidence.

 CALM chooses what’s right over what’s easy.
 This is professional courage.
 We believe having those hard conversations is the only way into the heart of the matter – and that’s where we want to go – straight to the heart of compassionate care.
 Our training is dynamic, eye-opening, and sometimes challenging.
 We’re often told how the journey through the training programme is almost more powerful than the course content itself.

 In some approaches, one practice model will dominate – usually focusing on trauma, or attachment or behaviour.

 But to truly make sense of behaviours that challenge, you need a model that integrates an understanding of trauma and attachment and behaviour.
 CALM brings you this multi-lens perspective.

 Once you start to look at behaviours that challenge through this “multiple lens” approach, the result is deeper understanding about both the potential roots of challenging behaviour, and the development of positive support strategies.
-This foundation of understanding leads to consistency of practice which leads to predictability for the person being supported – which in turn, lowers anxiety and impacts positively on their behaviour.
+This shared collective understanding underpins improved consistency of practice, leading to greater predictability for the person being supported; which leads to lower anxiety and a positive impact on their behaviour.